Cisco Snort

 Cisco IPS

-So we need a bunch of network security technologies that can work together.
-First, we need a Cisco IPS that provides protocol-aware deep packet inspection and detection that Cisco Snort can provide, which we will discuss soon.
-So you also need a list of bad IPs, Domains, and file hashes that allow you to tune your policy based on these.
+We need several network security technologies that can work together.
+First, we need a Cisco IPS that provides protocol-aware deep packet inspection and detection, which Cisco Snort can provide, and which we will discuss soon.
+You also need a list of bad IPs, Domains, and file hashes that allow you to tune your policy based on these.
 For example, for networks that are the source of spam, you want a different response from networks known to host the bad actors C&C.

 Also, for URL filtering.
 When you think about URL filtering, we think about content filtering in the sense that users should not access specific sites from work.
 However, the URL is valuable from a security and threat perspective.
 Often, transport is only over HTTP, DNS is constantly changing, and the bad actors rely only on a URL to connect to, for example, a C&C. So this is a threat intelligence area that can’t be overlooked.